 Step 3:

-You can test what you have learned with this drug calculations quiz.
+You can test what you have learned with these drug calculation test questions.
 There are ten drug dosage calculations to attempt; you will be able to check your answers when you have completed all of the questions.

 7. Mrs J is being discharged from the hospital.
 On her TTO, she has been prescribed colecalciferol oral solution 800 units once daily.
 The available stock is 2000 units/mL.
 The pharmacist has asked the pre-registration pharmacist to also state how many mLs of colecalciferol Mr J should take on the dispensing label.
 What is the correct dosage on the label?